RADAR: Check out the hour-by-hour forecast as heavy rain, storms move across the Charlotte area

 This system will travel along a stalled-out cold front that has set upshot over the Carolinas.
 Look to see afternoon showers and storms develop as this system approaches.
 Temperatures will peak in the mid to upper 70s before some of the heaviest downpours develop.

 Some lingering showers will stick around overnight into Tuesday.
 Much cooler conditions will be felt with highs being limited to the low 70s.
-Rain be mostly scattered and provide some relief to the continued drought conditions being felt across the state.
+Rain is mostly scattered and provides some relief to the continued drought conditions being felt across the state.

 We’ll remain below normal throughout the week, peaking in the mid to upper 70s for much of the week.
 This time of year typically peaks in the low 80s.

-Skies will open up and make way or mostly sunny skies and low to mid-80s for the weekend.
+Skies will open up and make way for mostly sunny skies and low to mid-80s for the weekend.

 Download the Pinpoint Weather app today!